-Important mental health habits—including coping, resilience and good judgment—help adolescents to achieve overall wellbeing and set the stage for positive mental health in adulthood., Although mood swings are common during adolescence, approximately one in five adolescents has a diagnosable mental disorder, such as depression and/or anxiety disorders.
+Important mental health habits—including coping, resilience, and good judgment—help adolescents to achieve overall wellbeing and set the stage for positive mental health in adulthood., Mood swings are common during adolescence.
+However, approximately one in five adolescents has a diagnosable mental disorder, such as depression and/or anxiety disorders.
 Friends and family can watch for warning signs of mental disorders and urge young people to get help.
 Effective treatments exist and may involve a combination of psychotherapy and medication.
 Unfortunately, less than half of adolescents with psychiatric disorders received any kind of treatment in the last year.

 Approximately one out of five adolescents has a diagnosable mental health disorder, and nearly one third show symptoms of depression.
 Warning signs aren’t always obvious, but more common symptoms include persistent irritability, anger, or social withdrawal, as well as major changes in appetite or sleep.
-Mental health disorders can disrupt school performance, harm relationships, and lead to suicide (the third leading cause of death among adolescents).
+Mental health disorders can disrupt school performance, harm relationships, and lead to suicide (the second leading cause of death among adolescents).
 Unfortunately, an ongoing stigma regarding mental health disorders inhibits some adolescents and their families from seeking help.
 Effective treatments for mental health disorders, especially if they begin soon after symptoms appear, can help reduce its impact on an adolescent’s life.

 "Resilient" adolescents are those who have managed to cope effectively, even in the face of stress and other difficult circumstances, and are poised to enter adulthood with a good chance of positive mental health., A number of factors promote resilience in adolescents—among the most important are caring relationships with adults and an easy-going disposition.
 Adolescents themselves can use a number of strategies, including exercising regularly, to reduce stress and promote resilience.
 Schools and communities are also recognizing the importance of resilience and general “emotional intelligence” in adolescents’ lives—a growing number of courses and community programs focus on adolescents’ social-emotional learning and coping skills.,